-Accurate and prompt reporting of all crime, suspected crime, unusual and/or suspicious activity is vital to the safety of the campus community.
+Accurate and prompt reporting of all crime, suspected crime, unusual and/or suspicious activity is vital to the safety of the campus community, especially when the victim of a crime elects not to, or is unable to, make such a report.
 Students and staff should complete an incident report regarding any serious incident or injury that occurs on campus.
 The report provides a basis for timely warnings when a crime may present a threat to other members of the campus community and also assist the College in providing a full disclosure in the annual Crime Statistics Report.

-If you observe anything that seems suspicious or out of the ordinary but not immediately threatening, notify your instructor, supervisor, or any administrator.
+If you observe anything that seems suspicious or out of the ordinary but not immediately threatening, notify your instructor, supervisor, or any administrator and report the incident online: